 We mean Business… So this was the cover of Business Day’s Wanted Magazine last week.
 Journalist Graham Wood did a lovely research piece which included six cocktail recipes.
 Article coming soon.
 Take cover, the ghost is back!

-And then there were TWO!
-So if you have followed the story of the Caperitif you would know that we are chasing a legend… a product last produced over 100 years ago.
+And then there were two!
+So if you have followed the story of the Caperitif you would know that we are chasing a legend… a product last produced around the 1940s.
 We really had no idea what it tasted like, what the recipe was or what the hell we were going to end up with, [...]

 A drinking heritage Barry Clausen has written two articles for The Times with a bit of a ghost ingredient angle.
 Going forward we are keen to work with Barry to try dig up as much of the history behind the golden liquid.